-Whatever your level of interest in becoming a producer, City's courses can help you take one step closer to a career, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.
+Whatever your level of interest in becoming a producer, City's courses can help you take one step closer to a career as a producer, develop specialisms that'll set you apart from the field or broaden your horizons with study in related subjects.

 Who can I work for as a producer?

 You are likely to work for independent production companies, television companies and broadcasters such as the BBC, ITV or Channel 4, or a combination of all of them.

 Work is usually offered on a contract or freelance basis and you will probably be self- employed.